AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 >[!NOTE]
 >
->For Campaign Classic, the URLs to update are mainly located in the [Deployment wizard](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/initial-configuration/deploying-an-instance.html#deployment-wizard) and in the [External accounts](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/additional-configurations/external-accounts.html#installing-campaign-classic) (tracking, mirror page and public resource domains).
+>For Campaign Classic, the URLs to update are mainly located in the [Deployment wizard](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/initial-configuration/deploying-an-instance.html#deployment-wizard) and in the [External accounts](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/additional-configurations/external-accounts.html#installing-campaign-classic) (tracking, mirror page, and public resource domains).
 For Campaign Standard, refer to [Branding configuration](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/application-settings/branding.html#about-brand-identity).

 Once configurations are updated, new emails will be sent with HTTPS URLs rather than HTTP.
 To check the URLs are now secure, you can quickly perform the following tests:

 * Upload an image from Adobe Campaign.
 Once the image gets uploaded, the URL returned should be HTTPS.
-* Create a test email delivery including a mirror page link, some images, text and an unsubscription link.
+* Create a test email delivery including a mirror page link, some images, text, and an unsubscription link.
 Send out the email to an external email ID (such as your Gmail address).
 Once received, open the email and make sure all the links inside the email open correctly in their HTTPS form (not HTTP), without any SSL certificate warnings or errors.

 ## Product specific resources